MAGvACC/.github/profile/README.md

 - SOPs and other documentation for controllers and pilots, which can be found on our [documentation site](https://docs.vatsim.ma/)
 - Tools for our controllers

+Although most of our repositories are private, if you have any questions about the technology we use in Maghreb, please contact '.bobbie' on Discord if you have any questions.

 ## Current Projects

 Our team is currently working on the following projects:

 - Development of the INDRA system, which will enhance the realism for our ATCOs
 - Finalizing the Tunisia sector file
-- As a team, we are working on a new website and headquarters for the Maghreb region, in collaboration with Ilyass Baba, our Tech Director - 1674212
+- As a team, we are working on a new website and headquarters for the Maghreb region, in collaboration with Ilyass Baba - 1674212 - our Tech Director

 We are committed to providing the best possible experience for virtual pilots and controllers in the Maghreb region.